 Though successful, he had to live off campus, eat at Blacks-only restaurants and could only stay at Blacks-only hotels when travelling with his team.
 He continued to work part-time to pay for school, as he could not receive any scholarships for track and field because the sport was not well respected despite his achievements.

 Owens set three world records in 1935: for the long jump, 220 yard (201.2m) sprint, and 220 yard low hurdles, and tied in the 100 yard dash.

-That same year athletic groups in the USA pushed for a boycott of the Berlin games.
-Prominent Jewish-American athletes and Jewish athletes from other countries wanted to boycott the Olympics in protest at the Nazi’s oppression of Jews.
+In 1935, athletic groups in the USA pushed for a boycott of the Berlin games.
+Prominent Jewish-American athletes and Jewish athletes from other countries wanted to boycott the Olympics in protest at the Nazi's oppression of Jews.

-Owens was persuaded by the NAACP to vocalise that America should withdraw from the 1936 Olympics in Germany due to discrimination against minorities, but it is said that he and others eventually took part due to the president of the American Olympics committee branding those opposing ‘un-American agitators’.
+Owens was persuaded by the NAACP to vocalise that America should withdraw from the 1936 Olympics due to discrimination against minorities, but it is said that he and others eventually took part due to the president of the American Olympics committee branding those opposing 'un-American agitators'.
 Some sources also claim that they wanted to prove that black athletes were not inferior and felt it hypocritical to boycott considering America's own discriminative policies.

 Once in Germany, Adi Dassler, the founder of Adidas, persuaded Owens to wear his shoes making the first sponsorship deal for an African-American male athlete.